AADavin/RelativeDating/README.md

 The weight is the posterior probability of the transfer inferred by ALE undated
 #### prepare_maxtic_commands.py

-Usage: python prepare_maxtic_commands.py folder_with_the_replicates RefTree.nwk
+**Usage**: python prepare_maxtic_commands.py folder_with_the_replicates RefTree.nwk

-Output: It prints the commands that you can use then to run MaxTiC.
+**Output**: It prints the commands that you can use then to run MaxTiC.
 #### ultrametrice.py
-Usage: python ultrametrice.py tree.nwk order.txt
+**Usage: python ultrametrice.py tree.nwk order.txt
 The file order.txt must contain the name of the inner nodes of the tree.nwk in the format Root,node1,node2,node3

-Output: Prints to the stdouput an ultrametric tree where the inner nodes are ordered according to the file order.txt
+**Output**: Prints to the stdouput an ultrametric tree where the inner nodes are ordered according to the file order.txt